rizkjackson/CBC-website/content/software/index.md

 resources.
 When high-throughput sequencing
 (HT-Seq) entered the arena, there was a paradigm shift in the amount of data that needed to be processed.
-Sequencing the DNA of a _single human genome_ at 50 times coverage produces a _~250GB data file_ of aligned reads.
+Sequencing the DNA of a _single human genome_ at 50 times coverage produces a _~250 GiB data file_ of aligned reads.
 Yes, that is ~4000 times larger file than what we get with microarray technologies.
 (This does _not_ mean that we get 4000 times more "information" from HT-Seq data, but that is a